-Exams and tests to look for lung cancer
+Exams and tests that look for lung cancer

 Medical history and physical exam

-Your doctor will want to take a medical history to check for any risk factors and to learn more about any symptoms you are having.
+Your doctor will ask about your medical history to learn more about any symptoms you are having and possible risk factors.
 Your doctor will also examine you for signs of lung cancer or other health problems.

-If the results of the history and physical exam suggest you might have lung cancer, more involved tests will be done (see below).
+If the results of your history and physical exam suggest you might have lung cancer, more tests will be done.

 Tests that might be used to look for lung cancer

-For this test, a sample of sputum (mucus you cough up from the lungs) is looked at under a microscope to see if it contains cancer cells.
+For this test, a sample of mucus you cough up from the lungs (sputum) is looked at under a microscope to see if it contains cancer cells.
 The best way to do this is to get early morning samples from you 3 days in a row.
-This test is more likely to help find cancers that start in the major airways of the lung, such as most small cell lung cancers and squamous cell lung cancers.
-It may not be as helpful for finding other types of non-small cell lung cancer.

-If you have symptoms that might be due to lung cancer, this is often the first test your doctor will do to look for any masses or spots on the lungs.
+If you have symptoms that might be due to lung cancer, this is often the first test your doctor will do.
 Plain x-rays of your chest can be done at imaging centers, hospitals, and even in some doctors’ offices.
-If the x-ray is normal, you probably don’t have lung cancer (although some lung cancers may not show up on an x-ray).
 If something suspicious is seen, your doctor may order more tests.

 Computed tomography (CT) scan

-The CT scan uses x-rays to produce detailed cross-sectional images of your body.
+A CT scan uses x-rays to make detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these pictures into images of slices of the part of your body being studied.
-Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.

 Further tests if you have an abnormal screening test result

-It is common for a low-dose CT scan of the lungs to show small, abnormal areas (called nodules or masses) in the lungs, especially in current or former smokers.
+When a low-dose CT scan of the chest is done for lung cancer screening, it’s common to find small, abnormal areas (called nodules or masses) in the lungs, especially in current or former smokers.
 Most lung nodules seen on CT scans are not cancer.
 They are more often the result of old infections, scar tissue, or other causes.
 But tests are often needed to be sure a nodule is not cancer.

 Most often the next step is to get a repeat CT scan to see if the nodule is growing over time.
 The time between scans might range anywhere from about a month to a year, depending on how likely your doctor thinks it is that the nodule could be cancer.
 This is based on the size, shape, and location of the nodule, as well as whether it appears to be solid or filled with fluid.
 If the nodule is larger, your doctor might also want to get another type of imaging test called a positron emission tomography (PET) scan, which can often help tell if it is cancer.

-If the second scan shows that the nodule has grown, or if the nodule has other concerning features, your doctor will want to get a sample of it to check it for cancer cells (called a biopsy).
-This can be done in different ways.
+If the second scan shows that the nodule has grown, or if the nodule has other concerning features, your doctor will want to get a sample of it to check it for cancer cells.
+This is called a biopsy.
+This can be done in different ways:

 - The doctor might pass a long, thin tube (called a bronchoscope) down your throat and into the airways of your lung to reach the nodule.
 A small, hollow needle on the end of the bronchoscope can be used to get a sample of the nodule.

 - If there is a higher chance that the nodule is cancer (or if the nodule can’t be biopsied with a needle), surgery might be done to remove the nodule and some surrounding lung tissue.
-Sometimes larger parts of the lung might be removed at the same time as well.
+Sometimes larger parts of the lung might be removed as well.

 Further tests if you have possible signs or symptoms of lung cancer

-If your doctor is concerned you might have lung cancer because of signs or symptoms you are having, a chest x-ray or chest CT scan to look for tumors in the lung is likely to be the next step.
+If your doctor is concerned you might have lung cancer because of signs or symptoms you are having, a chest x-ray or chest CT scan is likely to be the next step.
 Other tests that might be done include having you cough up sputum (phlegm) to have it looked at for cancer cells, or having a bronchoscopy, where the doctor puts a long, thin tube down your throat and into your lungs to look for anything abnormal.

 If any of these tests are suspicious for cancer, further tests such as a biopsy or even surgery will likely be needed to get samples from any tumors.